08:00-22:00 Monday to Friday

 Yes, as a distance student you may borrow books from the Main Library, but you must return them before or on the due date.

+No. Under no circumstance should you allow you friend to use your ID to borrow library materials.
 Borrowing materials means that you undertake the responsibility of taking care of them and making sure they are returned in good condition.
 In case of damage or loss, you will be liable to pay the replacement value of the item borrowed as it was taken using your student.
 Library staff cannot transfer the responsibility for replacement to your friend.

 Unfortunately no. The student ID/membership card contains all the information necessary to borrow materials.